Physical, mental, emotional, and spiritual. These are the four pillars of strength.

 If you answer YES, keep reading – If you answer NO, you already probably stopped.

-When trying to close the gap it is best to take it one-step at a time.
-What area in your life contributes the gap the most?
+When trying to close the gap it is best to take it one step at a time.
+What area in your life contributes to the gap the most?
 Or which area would you like to improve?
 It’s my opinion, and feel free to disagree that if we address our health concerns first other areas of our life start to round out into form as well.

 As we get healthy we tend to have more energy, more confidence, more happiness, and are willing to try new things, take risks, and challenge life.

 Step 1: Concentrate all your effort into that task

 If you are trying to improve your health then try to improve your health.
 Forget another area you may want to improve as well.
 Totally commit to taking your health and well-being to the next level.
 Forget about looking for a new job, or saving for a rainy day.
 Put everything you have into becoming the healthiest person you can be.
 It’s hard to spread yourself out over different avenues and truly commit all of yourself to it.

 Imagine getting married, having a baby, starting your own business, starting an exercise and nutrition program, buying your first house, all at the same time.
 Talk about stress!
 Concentrate on one thing at a time.
 Get it to where you want it to be and then move to your next challenge.